intel/QAT-ZSTD-Plugin/README.md

  3. The ZSTD_c_enableLongDistanceMatching cParam is not currently supported.
 Compression will fail if it is enabled and tries to compress with QAT sequence producer.
  4. Dictionaries are not currently supported.
 Compression will succeed if the dictionary is referenced, but the dictionary will have no effect.
  5. Stream history is not currently supported.
 All advanced ZSTD* compression APIs, including streaming APIs, work with QAT sequence producer, but each block is treated as an independent chunk without history from previous blocks.
  6. Multi-threading within a single compression is not currently supported.
 In other words, compression will fail if `ZSTD_c_nbWorkers` > 0 and an external sequence producer is registered.
-Multi-threading across compressions is fine: simply create one CCtx per thread.
+Each thread must have its own context (CCtx).

 For more details about ZSTD* sequence producer, please refer to [zstd.h][4].